AndrewPetrovics/TicTacToe/README.md

 #### Firebase timer warnings on Android
 Android will show a timer warning on Android for some reason.
 This is mainly because I used the web SDK instead of the native Android SDK in the interest of time.

+#### Testing
+This was tested on an iPhoneX simulator and Android Pixel 2 emulator.
+This was not tested on a physical device.